Travel guide

 How to set it up on Android and Samsung

-On Android, the logic is the same, although the menus change depending on the manufacturer.
+On Android, the logic is the same, although the menus vary by manufacturer.
 On Samsung Galaxy, for example, you go to Settings > Connections > SIM Card Manager and there you choose which SIM is used for data and which for calls.
-The key, as with iPhone, is to assign the eSIM to mobile data.
+The key, just like on iPhone, is to assign the eSIM to mobile data and leave your physical SIM for calls.

-Dual SIM is convenient, but it's also important to know its limits so you don't expect what it can't deliver.
-Here's an honest balance:
+Dual SIM is convenient, but it's important to also know its limitations so you don't expect what it doesn't offer.
+Here's an honest, unvarnished assessment:

 Advantages Disadvantages